 This website is best viewed using the vertical display on your mobile device.

-As a nurse, you play a critical role in the ABECMA treatment process, helping RRMM patients navigate their journey with ABECMA.
-Get the information and tools you need to help support your patients below.
+You play a critical role in the ABECMA treatment process, helping RRMM patients navigate their journey with ABECMA.
+Get information and tools you need to help support your patients below.

-From clinical trial data to monitoring and management information, it’s all here—so you can continue to help your patients feel comfortable and secure throughout their treatment journey.
+From the treatment process to adverse event monitoring and management information, it’s here—so you can continue to guide your patients throughout their treatment journey.

 RRMM=relapsed/refractory multiple myeloma.